Quellens/Tab-Extension/README.md

 # Tab-Extension - Tabs Navigator

- (￣y▽,￣)╭
- This chrome extension allows for the navigation of the browser tabs with keyboard shortcuts.
+ This chrome extension allows to navigate the browser tabs with keyboard shortcuts.

 The default shortcuts are:
-- Strg + ←: Navigate to the left tab
+- Strg + Left Arrow: Navigate to the left tab
-- Strg + →: Navigate to the right tab
+- Strg + Right Arrow: Navigate to the right tab

 ## Installation